Solar power advantages and disadvantages

 If your home isn’t a good fit for solar: You may still be able to save money by purchasing solar power from a community solar project.
 A community solar project is a local solar facility shared by multiple subscribers in a local community.
 These facilities enable people who can’t get solar for their homes to benefit from the savings that solar provides.

 If you’re ready to go solar, Freedom Forever is here to help.
 We can design and build a system that serves your energy needs.
-We carry house batteries and can build a system for you that can save on high TOU rates and provide emergency power in blackouts.
+We carry house batteries and can build a system for you that can save money on high TOU rates and provide emergency power in blackouts.
 Best of all, our solar power systems are covered by our 25-Year Performance Guarantee.
 House batteries are covered by the manufacturer’s 10-year warranty.
 When you’re ready to stop paying high electric bills, and you’re ready to start generating clean renewable energy, we’re here to help.